 After reading the synopsis of Above All, I knew I had to check it out.
 I love the idea of escaping a painful past in a dramatic fashion.
 And Casey does just this.

 The vast majority of this story takes place at a campground in the Adirondacks.
 The reason for Casey’s need for solitude is because of a bad breakup with her long-term boyfriend.
 Her ex was an author, and by chance, she’s given a copy of his much hyped bestseller by a visiting camper (and soon-to-be love interest), Ben.
 After scanning her ex’s new book, she sees that he thanked his new girlfriend, “Above All.”
 The nerve.
 The very thing she was looking to escape, found her.

 Despite this painful revelation, she continues on in her role as manager of the Adirondack campground site.
 She tries to return to the routine that helped her cope: keeping to herself.

-However, Ben (the camper who gave her the book) turns into something more than a fleeting crush.
-She thought escaping could help her tamp down her desires for romance, connection, and closeness.
-But Ben’s introduction is just a reminder that you can’t run forever.
+However, Ben turns into something more than a fleeting crush.
+She thought escaping could help her tamp down her true desires, but Ben’s introduction is a reminder that you can’t run forever.

 Casey and Ben have an instant connection.
-But on his last night (of his initial stay) instead of taking things to the next level, there’s an interesting turn.
+But on his last night, instead of taking things to the next level, there’s an interesting turn.
 Ben holds back while she wants to move it forward.
-This scene was understated, painful, and awkward, but felt true to their character qualities and pasts.
+This scene was understated, painful, and awkward, but felt true to their qualities and pasts.
 Rejection in all its forms is heartbreaking no matter what.

 The novel is broken up into seasons, which was an interesting choice.
-For me, this took away from seeing a clear picture of how their romance (and overcoming their insecurities) truly evolved.
-There were a lot of time gaps in the flow of this book, and it took away from what their romance could have been.
+For me, these time gaps and pacing choices took away from what their early romance could have been.